medic/cht-docs/content/en/apps/guides/forum-offline.md

             WEBPASSWORD: 'YOUR PASSWORD HERE'
             WEB_PORT: 8081
       ```
+   1. Add a mount point so `external.conf` persists: `- './etc-lighttpd/external.conf:/etc/lighttpd/external.conf'`

 1. Start the Pi-hole container: `docker-compose -f pi-hole-docker-compose.yml up --detach`.
-You should be able to browse to http://192.168.8.2/admin and login in to Pi-hole the using `WEBPASSWORD` you set above.
+You should be able to browse to http://dns.my.local-ip.co:8081/admin and login in to Pi-hole the using `WEBPASSWORD` you set above.

-1. Go to "Settings" -> "DHCP" and turn on DHCP, ensuring "range" and "router" are set to be correct for your LAN.
-It was 192.168.8.100 -  192.168.8.250 and 192.168.8.1 in my case
+1. On the left most menu, go to "Settings" -> "DHCP" and turn on DHCP, ensuring "range" and "router" are set to be correct for your LAN.
+It was 192.168.8.201 -  192.168.8.251 and 192.168.8.1 in my case.
+Click "Save" on the bottom right.

-1. Go to "Settings" -> "DNS" -> "Interface listening behavior" and set it to "Listen on all interfaces, permit all origins"
+1. On the left most menu, go to "Settings" -> "DNS" -> "Interface listening behavior" and set it to "Listen on all interfaces, permit all origins".
+Click "Save" on the bottom right.

-1. Go to "Local DNS" -> "DNS Records" and add two entries for your CHT instance and Pi-hole instance.
+1. On the left most menu, go to "Local DNS" -> "DNS Records" and add two entries for your CHT instance and Pi-hole instance.
 These need to match matches the CN in your certificate.
       ```
       cht.my.local-ip.co 192.168.8.2
       dns.my.local-ip.co 192.168.8.2
       ```

-1. Go to "Disable" and choose "Indefinitely" so there is no DNS filtering
+1. On the left most menu, go to "Disable" and choose "Indefinitely" so there is no DNS filtering

 ## CHT Server and Data

-Following the [CHT self-hosted guide](https://github.com/medic/cht-infrastructure/tree/master/self-hosting), this section provisions a docker container and then configures it to preserve your data as otherwise Docker does not keep it:
+Following the [CHT self-hosted guide](https://github.com/medic/cht-infrastructure/tree/master/self-hosting), this section provisions a docker container and then configures it to preserve your data across reboots:

-> Docker containers are [stateless](https://www.redhat.com/en/topics/cloud-native-apps/stateful-vs-stateless) by design.
-In order to persist your data when a container restarts you need to specify the volumes that the container can use to store data.

 1. Get the latest [docker-compose file](https://raw.githubusercontent.com/medic/cht-infrastructure/master/self-hosting/main/docker-compose.yml) and save it to `cht-docker-compose-local-host.yml`.
 Edit it to:

-      1. Remove the ports section and replace them with `network_mode: host` like we did above.
+      1. Remove the ports section and replace them with `network_mode: host` like we did above for Pi-hole.
 (This will work around an issue we're seeing with `nginx` [failing to start](https://forum.communityhealthtoolkit.org/t/problems-cht-local-setup/1147).)

-      1. Change the volume `- medic-data:/srv` to be `'./medic-srv:/srv'`.
-Note there are two instances of this volume - be sure to change them both.
+      1. remove two `networks:` lines from both containers:
+         ```html
+         networks:
+             - medic-net
+         ```

-      1. Remove the shared volume declaration:
+      1. Remove the networks declaration at the bottom of the file:
          ```yml
-         volumes:
-             medic-data:
+         networks:
+            medic-net:
-                 name: medic-data
+              name: medic-net
          ```

 1. Export the `DOCKER_COUCHDB_ADMIN_PASSWORD` per [the instructions](https://github.com/medic/cht-infrastructure/tree/master/self-hosting#installing-with-a-compose-file)

-1. Create the new shared `medic-srv` directory: `mkdir medic-srv`

 1. Start the CHT docker instance: `docker-compose -f cht-docker-compose-local-host.yml up --detach`.

+1. As we're in `host` mode for docker networking, we'll need to change the name of the proxy in `nginx` for couchdb:

+   1. Enter the `medic-os` container with `docker exec -it medic-os /bin/bash`
+   1. edit `/srv/settings/medic-core/nginx/nginx.conf` and change this `server` line from:
+      ```
+      upstream couchdb {
+         server haproxy:5984;
+      }
+      ```
+      to:
+         ```
+         upstream couchdb {
+            server localhost:5984;
+         }
+         ```
+   1. While still in the `medic-os` container, restart `nginx` with `/boot/svc-restart medic-core nginx`

 1. CHT should be available at  `https://cht.my.local-ip.co`, but has an invalid certificate.
 We'll fix this below.